-Parents/carers, for whom English is a foreign language, can benefit from additional support from our Teacher specialising in English as an Additional Language.
-She holds parent groups for our families whom English is an additional language, such as our 'Hum Jolly' group.
+Parents/carers, for whom English is a foreign language, can benefit from additional support from our English as an Additional Language specialists.
+They hold parent groups for our families whom English is an additional language, such as our 'Hum Jolly' group.
 We may also advise and support parents/carers with learning the English language, as well as using written communication, translators or other methods to maximise effectiveness of our communication.
 We have some provision for formal interpretation and translation services.
 Please contact the school office directly if you feel you would benefit from this support.